HomeArticlesHow ToFahrenheit to Celsius

 Step 4: Use the Quick Mental-Math Shortcut for Estimates

-This shortcut is fast but introduces a small consistent error, growing larger at temperature extremes.
+This shortcut is fast, but it introduces a small consistent error that grows larger at temperature extremes.
 Use the exact formula or the Temperature Converter whenever precision matters.

 Step 5: Memorize Key Reference Points